 MONTREAL - Tennis Canada has selected Montreal's Uniprix Stadium as the host venue for Canada's Davis Cup World Group playoff tie against South Africa this summer.

-Matches in the best-of-five tie will be played Sept.
-14-16 on Court 1, one of the facility's showcase hardcourts which has seating for about 4,200 fans.
+Matches in the best-of-five tie will be played on the facility's showcase hardcourt from Sept.
+14-16.

 "South Africa is a tough opponent, so being able to play at home in front of our fans is a great advantage," Canada captain Martin Laurendeau said Tuesday in a release.
 "Our team has gained a lot of experience over the past few years and our results show that we belong with the best countries in the world.
 This tie is important for us to keep our place in the World Group.”